Haddon Heights, New Jersey

 Haddon Heights is a borough in Camden County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the borough's population was 7,495, an increase of 22 (+.3%) from the 2010 census count of 7,473, which in turn reflected a decline of 74 (−1.0%) from the 7,547 counted in the 2000 Census.
+As of the 2020 United States census, the borough's population was 7,495, an increase of 22 (+0.3%) from the 2010 census count of 7,473, which in turn reflected a decline of 74 (−1.0%) from the 7,547 counted in the 2000 census.

 Haddon Heights was incorporated as a borough by an act of the New Jersey Legislature on March 2, 1904, from portions of the now-defunct Centre Township and parts of Haddon Township.
+The borough was named for Elizabeth Haddon, an early settler of the area.
 Haddon Heights is a dry town where alcohol cannot be sold.
-The borough was named for Elizabeth Haddon, an early settler of the area.
+A November 2024 non-binding referendum asking voters to allow liquor sales at restaurants and bars in the borough passed by a 2–1 margin; the borough council would have to approve an ordinance allowing for the sale of liquor licenses.

 New Jersey Monthly magazine ranked Haddon Heights as the 98th best place to live in New Jersey in its 2008 rankings of the "Best Places To Live" in New Jersey, and the borough has also been listed among its "Classic Towns of Greater Philadelphia" by the Delaware Valley Regional Planning Commission.
 In 2011, New Jersey Monthly named Haddon Heights the second best town to live in Southern New Jersey, after Moorestown Township.

 History

 The land that was to become Haddon Heights was settled in 1699 by John Hinchman.
 In 1713, John Siddon built a farmhouse near Hinchman's property.
 John Thorn Glover dammed King's Run and constructed a mill race and fulling mill on this property before 1776.
 Jacob Hinchman built a frame dwelling no later than 1720 that was later enlarged by American Revolutionary War hero Col. Joseph Ellis.
 It is currently referred to as the Col. Joseph Ellis House.
 New Jersey governor Joseph Bloomfield later purchased this property.

 In 1890, Benjamin A. Lippincott constructed a passenger station in the center of his land for the Atlantic City Railroad.
 Then Lippincott, with Charles Hillman, filed a grid street plan with Camden County to develop a community.
 They named it Haddon Heights because of its proximity to Haddonfield and its high elevation.
-Large houses were constructed that appealed to prosperous middle-class families moving from the cities.
+Large houses were built in Colonial Revival, Queen Anne or Foursquare style that appealed to prosperous middle-class families moving from the cities.
 In 1904, Haddon Heights was incorporated as a borough and Lippincott was elected mayor.
 A small downtown grew near the railroad and the White Horse Pike and eight churches and a synagogue were built.
 An area of old Centre Township, known as Fairfield Estates, voted in 1926 to become part of Haddon Heights.
 This land was developed for more single-family housing through the 1940s and 1950s.
 Even though rail passenger service was suspended in July 1965, Haddon Heights remains a typical turn-of-the-twentieth-century railroad suburb with tree-shaded streets and comfortable homes.